Dramatic tensions were starkly outlined by the director-designer Richard Studer”

 1999 saw Opera Project invest in what has been described as ‘the best touring opera stage in the country’.
 It was this structure that first enabled the company to diversify, touring widely to a number of the country’s finest gardens.
 Opera Project has now been touring for 16 seasons, with productions mounted on a small scale, with an orchestra of between 10 and 12 players and a cast of between 5 and 15.
 Regular touring venues range from established concert halls, to small rural barns, to some of the country’s finest gardens, to festivals including the Deal, Newbury and Culross Festivals and the Salisbury International Arts Festival.

 In 2016 the company’s directors Richard Studer and Jonathan Lyness were appointed Artistic Director and Music Director respectively of Mid Wales Opera (MWO).
 This inevitably has led to a period of intense activity with MWO with the result that the number of annual Opera Project productions has reduced.
 Nevertheless, Opera Project remains central to its directors’ long-term thinking.
-To this end the company is returning to Tobacco Factory Theatres in autumn 2019 for its annual collaboration with TFT where the combined resources of both companies have now resulted in a number of highly successful co-productions – Madam Butterfly, Falstaff, Don Giovanni and Tosca.
-In addition, Studer and Lyness return to West Green House Opera in July 2019 with a new production of Johann Strauss’s great comic operetta Die Fledermaus.
+To this end the company returned to Tobacco Factory Theatres with The Barber of Seville in autumn 2019 for its annual collaboration with TFT where the combined resources of both companies have now resulted in a number of highly successful co-productions – Madam Butterfly, Falstaff, Don Giovanni and Tosca.
+In addition, Studer and Lyness returned to West Green House Opera in July 2019 with a new production of Johann Strauss’s great comic operetta Die Fledermaus.